jessepav/libgdx-wiki-old/Google-Play-Game-Services-in-LibGDX.md

 1. Install Google Play Service and Google Play Repository using and Android SDK

+To do that on Android Studio, Open up SDK Manager, ( Click the button next to the AVD manager in the top toolbar ) click Launch Standalone SDK Manager
+Scroll down to the Extras section and make sure these 2 packages are installed and updated to the latest :
+* Google Play services
+* Google Repository

-2. Download BaseGameUtils sample project [here](https://github.com/playgameservices/android-basic-samples) and place it in your project root folder.
+2. Download BaseGameUtils sample project [here](https://github.com/playgameservices/android-basic-samples), copy folder `BaseGameUtils`, located in folder `BasicSamples` into your project root folder.

 3. Edit settings.gradle
 ```